Madama Butterfly

 Premiered February 17, 1904, La Scala, Milan, Italy

 Madama Butterfly makes its highly anticipated return to Opera Colorado, bringing Puccini’s emotionally charged masterpiece to the stage.
-This iconic opera tells the story of Cio-Cio San, a young Japanese geisha whose unwavering devotion to an American naval officer leads to devastating heartbreak.
-With its lush, soaring melodies and timeless themes of love and betrayal, Madama Butterfly remains one of opera’s most moving works.
+This iconic opera follows Cio-Cio-San, a young Japanese geisha whose strength and unwavering hope carry her through betrayal, loss, and the struggle to survive in the face of devastating choices.

 May 2, 5, 7, 8, 10 | 2026